w3ds-docs/w3ds-docs/content/docs/glossary.md

 ---

+## W3DS Alliance B.V.

+A commercial company that helps adapt IT solutions for use within the W3DS infrastructure.
+It's goal is to co-develop open protocols, reference implementations, and deployment frameworks.

+---

 ## Web 3.0 Identifier (W3ID / eName)

 A globally or locally unique, persistent identifier for people, eVaults, Groups, Post-Platforms, docs, or triples.
 It enables verifiable, persistent, and decentralized digital identity.